Tunable non-Markovian dynamics in a collision model: an application to coherent transport: The model

 \subparagraph{The protocol.}

-The protocol consists of four steps (Fig. \ref{fig:mechanisms}). \begin{enumerate} \item The system qubits interact with the nearest reservoir qubits via a partial swap (Eq. \eqref{eq:PSWAP}) with strength $\eta$ (Fig. \ref{fig:mechanisms}a).
-We will call this step the ``exchange phase". \item The depolarisation channel is applied to the reservoir qubits (Fig. \ref{fig:mechanisms}b).
+The protocol consists of four steps (Fig. \ref{fig:mechanisms}). \begin{enumerate} \item The system qubits interact with the nearest reservoir qubits via a partial swap (Eq. \eqref{eq:PSWAP}) with {probability} $\eta$ (Fig. \ref{fig:mechanisms}a).
+We will call this step the ``exchange {step}". \item The {depolarising} channel is applied to the reservoir qubits (Fig. \ref{fig:mechanisms}b).
 This step controls the degree of non-Markovianity of the environment.
-We will call this step the ``depolarisation phase". \item The reservoir qubits evolve according to the Hamiltonian of Eq. \eqref{eq:XXHamres} for a time interval $\Delta t$ (Fig. \ref{fig:mechanisms}c).
+We will call this step the ``{depolarising} {step}". \item The reservoir qubits evolve according to the Hamiltonian of Eq. \eqref{eq:XXHamres} for a time interval $\Delta t$ (Fig. \ref{fig:mechanisms}c).
 We will call this step the ``transfer via reservoir". \item The system qubits evolve according to the Hamiltonian of Eq. \eqref{eq:XXHam} for a time interval $\Delta t$ (Fig. \ref{fig:mechanisms}d).
 We will call this step the ``transfer via chain". \end{enumerate} All the steps of the protocol can be repeated indefinitely.